F-Adams/colorGame/README.md

 but also advanced my expert (not really) knowledge of HTML RGB color codes.

 Originally the application only had two difficulty levels.
 I modified the code myself to include a third difficulty level!
 The original code still exists, I simply commneted it out and added my changes.
-It was a rediculously simple modification, I simply wanted to see if I could do it successfully.
+It was a ridiculously simple modification, I simply wanted to see if I could do it successfully.

 Instructions:
 - When the page loads, you will be presented with several colored squares.